 The tombs are contemporaneous with those of the Kızılkoyun Necropolis in central Urfa, and they look and feel quite similar.

 But recently, one tomb was discovered that the ancient tomb robbers had missed.
-It remains sealed and has yet to be excavated, but it should be fascinating to discover what’s inside.
+It remains sealed and has yet to be excavated, but it should be fascinating to find out what’s inside.

 Our next destination was Şuayb, said to be the home of Jethro, the father-in-law of Moses. Şuayb (or Shuayb) is his name in Islam, and the Quran describes him as a prophet in his own right – a righteous man who implores his people to abandon their wicked ways.